venturefund-archive/atix-labs-circles-of-angels-api/db/models.md

   - `signsOfSuccessCriterion`: documentation or evidence that the activity was completed
   - `category`: category
   - `keyPersonnel`: member of the team responsible for each task to be performed
-  - `budget`: budget with which it is counted
+  - `budget`: project's budget in USD

 ----